-SAFE AND HEALTHY ENVIRONMENTS CHECK LIST
+SAFE AND HEALTHY ENVIRONMENTS CHECKLIST

-The Safe and Healthy Environments Check List checklist will help ensure that the classroom is safe and wellequipped in the event of an emergency.
+The Safe and Healthy Environments Checklist will help ensure that the classroom is safe and well-equipped in the event of an emergency.
 It is to be posted in the classroom.
-Items on the list are to be checked either daily or monthly.
+Items on the list are to be checked either daily, weekly or monthly as labeled.